A model of leadership: Entire staff receiving leadership training in Tulare ECE program

 “It’s been exciting having children back in the classes,” she said, though according to public health guidelines, the program is running with smaller class enrollments.

-And though the pandemic threw a monkey wrench into the plans for employees’ Leadership Challenge attendance, the Region 9 HSA was able to provide flexibility to keep the staff’s leadership training on track.
+And though the pandemic threw a monkey wrench into the plans for employees’ Leadership Challenge attendance, the Head Start WEST HSA was able to provide flexibility to keep the staff’s leadership training on track.

 “I have really appreciated that,” Elliott said.